- China Tours +

 Lunch buffet or brunch!
 From 12 to 3 on weekdays there is a lunch buffet, and from 12 to 4 on weekends, there is a brunch special buffet featuring all you can eat roast beef or lamb and a variety of salads, sides, and desert.

-This is another American restaurant in Bay Harbour Mall.
+This is another American restaurant in Harbour City Mall.
 Like BLT Steak, it is near the pier entrance of the mall, so it is very easy to get to from the Star Ferry pier.
 There are windows on the harbor side, but since the restaurant is so big, most tables don't get a good window view.

 Good food, large portions: The restaurant is known for large portions.
 So you won't need to order as many dishes to leave full.